We’re married / in a civil partnership and run our own company – do automatic enrolment duties apply to us?

 - If you both have contracts of employment, the company will also have automatic enrolment duties for the person who is a director.

 If the company does have automatic enrolment duties for anyone, what you need to do will depend on their age and earnings.
 If you do have automatic enrolment duties for the person who is a director, and they are aged between 22 up to State Pension Age and earn over £10,000 per year, or £833 per month or, £192 per week, you are not required to put them into a pension scheme unless you choose to do so.

 If you are an employer use our online tool to find out what you need to do and by when.

-If you believe you don’t have any automatic enrolment duties you will need to tell us that you’re not an employer.
+If you believe you don’t have any automatic enrolment duties and you have received a letter from us, you will need to tell us that you’re not an employer.